 Adios, Carlos Ezquerra.

-The next issue of ComicScene UK (The War Issue) celebrates a lot of work by Carlos for Fury, Third World War, The Rat Pack and El Mestizo with exclusive sketches submitted to ComicScene UK by the great artist himself.
+Issue 3 of ComicScene UK (The War Issue) celebrates a lot of work by Carlos for Fury, Third World War, The Rat Pack and El Mestizo with a wee chat with Carlos and exclusive sketches submitted to ComicScene UK by the great artist himself.